 PHP 7 is the latest version after PHP 5.6.
 Don’t ask us why they skipped PHP 6 (there are a lot of interesting theories about this topic floating around on the internet), but let’s assume it was to highlight the fact that it is a big upgrade.
 The branch of PHPNG (PHP Next Generation) was finally merged in PHP 7.
 PHPNG is the core of PHP and replaces Zend Engine 2 which was used in PHP 5.x.
 PHPNG has been tailored for more efficient memory use and performance, in short: faster loadtimes.

-But the question is, how much faster is PHP 7?
+But the question is, how much faster is PHP 7 for WordPress websites?
 The answer is ‘a lot’.
 Many benchmarks have been performed on running PHP 7 for a vanilla WordPress site.
 The results show that PHP 7 is roughly 2-3 times faster than PHP 5.6 and in some cases even faster than HHVM (a popular alternative for PHP).

 WordPress 4.4 benchmark for the frontpage – Source: http://www.jeffgeerling.com

 In addition to an increased performance there are more advantages to using PHP 7.
 Exception handling on errors has been greatly improved, as is the use of namespaces.
 It is now also possible to use anonymous classes.